geraintpalmer/SAS-R/LabSheets/Week_10.md

         \bibliographystyle{plain}
         \bibliography{bibliography.bib}

-    We now need to compile a document twice (as above to find all internal references for sections, figure etc...) **and then** we compile the bibliography with `bibtex` and then we need to compile one last time to match the bibliography items with the citations\text{ as shown in Figure \ref{W10-img02}}.
+    We now need to compile a document twice (as above to find all internal references for sections, figure etc...) **and then** we compile the bibliography with `bibtex` and then we need to compile one last time to match the bibliography items with the citations.

     ![]({{site.baseurl}}/assets/Images/W10-img02.png)